d3/d3-transition/README.md

 <a name="transition_attr" href="#transition_attr">#</a> <i>transition</i>.<b>attr</b>(<i>name</i>, <i>value</i>)

-For each selected element, creates a [tween](#transition_attrTween) for the attribute with the specified *name* to the specified target *value*.
-The starting value of the tween is the attribute’s current value when the transition starts.
-The *value* may be specified either as a constant or a function.
-If a function, it is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+For each selected element, creates an [attribute tween](#transition_attrTween) for the attribute with the specified *name* to the specified target *value*.
+The starting value of the tween is the attribute’s value when the transition starts.
+The target *value* may be specified either as a constant or a function.
+If a function, it is immediately evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.

 If the target value is null, the attribute is removed when the transition starts.
-Otherwise, the interpolator implementation is based on the type of the target value, using the following algorithm:
+Otherwise, an interpolator is chosen based on the type of the target value, using the following algorithm:

 1. If *value* is a number, use [interpolateNumber](https://github.com/d3/d3-interpolate#interpolateNumber).
 2. If *value* is a [color](https://github.com/d3/d3-color#color) or a string coercible to a color, use [interpolateRgb](https://github.com/d3/d3-interpolate#interpolateRgb).
 3. Use [interpolateString](https://github.com/d3/d3-interpolate#interpolateString).

-Note that unlike [*selection*.attr](https://github.com/d3/d3-selection#selection_attr), a *value* is required; this method cannot be used to inspect the target value for the attribute tween.
+To apply a different interpolator, use [*transition*.attrTween](#transition_attrTween).

 <a name="transition_attrTween" href="#transition_attrTween">#</a> <i>transition</i>.<b>attrTween</b>(<i>name</i>[, <i>value</i>])